Introduction to How Cameras Focus

 Focus points in the center of the frame are more accurate.
 In general, camera designers will put the more accurate (cross-type) AF sensors in the middle of the frame as that is usually where we are going to focus.
 The AF sensor isn’t just one big, single sensor, but is usually comprised of several smaller sensors so each area can function separately.

 Continuous focus works best with multiple AF points.
 Even though I just said that less AF points are more accurate, you may need to use more if you are tracking a moving subject.
-If you try to follow a bird in flight with one AF point, you will possibly lose the bird and the camera will try to focus on the sky.
-If you have several AF points active, then the chances of tracking that bird become much higher.
+If you try to follow a bird in flight with one AF point, you will possibly lose the bird and the camera will try to focus on the sky or trees behind it.
+If you have several AF points active, then the chances of your camera tracking that bird become much higher.

 Not all AF points are cross-type.
 Remember when I mentioned that vertical lines can fool the autofocus?
 A cross-type sensor will work much better in this case, but only some of your AF points will be cross-type.
 If you do a lot of shooting with difficult focus situations, you need to research your camera’s AF points and know which are the more accurate cross-type.